oicr-gsi/miso-lims-docker/README.md

+This version of the Docker container is deprecated and has been replaced by new Docker containers [miso-lims-webapp](https://cloud.docker.com/u/misolims/repository/docker/misolims/miso-lims-webapp) and [miso-lims-migration](https://cloud.docker.com/u/misolims/repository/docker/misolims/miso-lims-migration).

 # miso-lims-docker

 Base Docker container for [miso-lims](https://github.com/TGAC/miso-lims).
 This container is built from Tomcat 8.0 and installs MySQL 5.7, nginx, and a number of libraries that miso-lims needs.